carineconstantino/security_tools/sniffpy/README.md

 ### Objective

-Sniff Py was created for capture ip address and port in a specfic interface.
+Sniff Py was created to capture ip address and port in a specfic interface.
 The goal is see ip address and port that was contacted when a aplication is start or a website is accessed.
 Is simple and use pyshark modules with Wireshark cli params.